printix/Power-BI/Readme.md

 2. You must have a valid [Printix](printix.net) Subscription.
 3. You must meet the prerequisites for using the [Printix API](https://printix.bitbucket.io/index-005e71b7-013f-4dbb-9227-020367495ac4.html).
 4. You must have a valid [Azure Subscription](https://azure.microsoft.com/en-us/free/).
-5. You must have provisioned a Storage account (general purpose V2) with a container (blob).
+5. You must have provisioned a Storage account (general purpose V2 or V1) with a container (blob).
 If you’re unsure on how to do that, you can read [About Azure storage accounts](https://docs.microsoft.com/en-us/azure/storage/common/storage-create-storage-account).
 6. You must have provisioned an Azure Automation account.
 If you’re unsure on how to do that, you can read the [Create a Standalone Azure Automation Account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account).

 ## Step 1 - Create an Azure Automation runbook, credentials and set a schedule